 6. Verify Your AHV Enrollment on Your First Payslip

-As an employee, you are automatically enrolled in Switzerland's first two pension pillars from day one of employment:
+As an employee, you are automatically enrolled in the first two pension pillars from day one:

-- Pillar 2 (BVG): Occupational pension via your employer — typically 7–10% of coordinated salary
+- Pillar 2 (BVG): Occupational pension managed by your employer — typically 7–10% of coordinated salary

-No action required, but check that your AHV number (format: 756.XXXX.XXXX.XX) is correctly printed on your first payslip.
+No action required, but confirm your AHV number (format: 756.XXXX.XXXX.XX) appears on your first payslip.

 7. Get Liability Insurance (Privathaftpflicht)

 Not legally required, but practically essential.
-Swiss civil law holds you personally liable for damages you cause to others — accidentally flooding a neighbor, breaking a borrowed item, injuring someone while cycling.
-A Privathaftpflichtversicherung covers claims up to CHF 5 million for roughly CHF 5–10/month.
-See our liability insurance overview to compare providers and coverage tiers.
+Swiss civil law holds you personally liable for damages you cause — accidentally flooding a neighbor, injuring someone while cycling, or breaking a borrowed item.
+A Privathaftpflichtversicherung covers claims up to CHF 5 million for around CHF 5–10/month.
+Compare providers and coverage tiers at our liability insurance overview.

 8. Understand Your Tax Setup

-- Withholding rates depend on your canton, gross income, and family status
+- Rates depend on your canton, gross income, and family status

-- You can file for deduction corrections (nachträgliche ordentliche Veranlagung) by 31 March of the following year
+- File for deduction corrections (nachträgliche ordentliche Veranlagung) by 31 March of the following year

-- C-permit holders and spouses of Swiss citizens typically submit a full tax return instead
+- C-permit holders and spouses of Swiss citizens typically file a full tax return instead

 - Pillar 3a contributions are the main lever for reducing your taxable income as a Quellensteuer payer